 About a month or so ago, I started noticing the commercials for Red Lobster’s Endless Shrimp promotion, which had returned as it always does this time of year.
-I usually don’t pay much attention to it, but this year something occurred to me: I wanted to check it out.
-And I wanted to check it out because I, like all people with good taste, like shrimp.
+And I wanted to check it out because I, like most people, like shrimp.
 So I paid a visit to the Red Lobster in Times Square (as I’d not-so-secretly always wanted to do), ordered the Endless Shrimp, and strapped in.
 Here’s what to know beforehand.

-Even though there are six options, your first order comes with only three of those, plus your choice of side.
+Even though there are five options, your first order comes with only two of those, plus your choice of side.
 It’s one at a time after that.

 2. It Doesn’t Look Like it Does on Television